jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 malformed.example.com     CAA 0 issue "%%%%%"

-A non-empty CAA record set that contains no issue property tags is authorization to any certificate issuer to issue for the corresponding domain name, provided that it is a non-wildcard domain name, and no records in the CAA record set otherwise prohibit issuance.

 An issuer MAY choose to specify issuer-parameters that further constrain the issue of certificates by that issuer, for example, specifying that certificates are to be subject to specific validation